jordyvanvorselen/blog/content/posts/java-dataloaders/index.md

 building a GraphQL API without keeping an eye on your database queries might lead to accidently building a very inefficient API call.
 This might happen because:

 - Your resolvers are inefficient
-- The frontend does a giant recursive fetch of the whole Graph in one API call, instead of multiple smaller (paginated) API calls
+- The frontend does a giant recursive fetch of the whole graph in one API call, instead of multiple smaller (paginated) API calls

 #### Let's look at an example